vorSherer/401-Py-pythonic-garage-band/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
-Thanks to Vijayeta for help setting up!
+Thanks to Vijayeta Rangarajan for help setting up!